GameFeeder/GameFeeder/README.md

 # GameFeeder <!-- omit in toc -->

 You can use this bot to get notified about updates and blog posts for multiple games.
-With the commands you can modify which notifications you want to recieve.
+With the commands you can modify which notifications you want to receive.

 Available on Discord and Telegram soon<sup>TM</sup>.